lmorg/murex/docs/FAQ.supported-platforms.md

 ## NetBSD

 Untested but should compile.
-I will be creating a test environment for NetBSD soon.

-## Windows (AMD64)
+## Windows

-_murex_ does compile but a few features don't work which should:
-* forked processes don't grab user input
-* autocompleter doesn't pick up EXEs in %PATH%

-...and a few features are unsupported due to a lack of support on the OS platform itself:
-* Windows doesn't have `man` pages so _murex_ cannot automatically offer autocompletion suggestions for a commands supported flags

-For these reasons, Windows support will be classed as experimental until either I get POSIX support to a level that I am happy with, or other developers are happy to submit pull requests.
+Windows support should be there however I have not had access to a Windows environment for some time so there maybe some new bugs introduced since.
+The project may even fail to compile due to code refactoring that hasn't been correctly ported to the Windows _murex_ source.
+If you do have any issues then please raise an issue and I will investigate.

 ## Plan 9

 Not currently supported.
 There are a few differences in the `syscall` package which would lead me to believe that _murex_ will not compile.
-I do eventually plan on supporting Plan 9 so if you do use that OS then keep checking back as support may be added soon.
+That's not to say that I wont ever support Plan 9 but it's not a feature I'm giving any priority to at present.

-## Other CPU architectures
+# Other CPU architectures

 While there isn't any CPU specific code in _murex_ below is a breakdown of state of support and testing on alternative architectures:

-* 386
+## 386

 Untested but should function the same as AMD64.
 64 bit data types are rarely used so performance should be roughly equal.
 If you do still use 32 bit platforms and notice any issues then please raise an issue ticket and I will investigate.

-* ARM
+## ARM

-Untested currently but Linux ARM testing is expected to be undertaken soon
+Only tested on Linux but full compatibility was present.

-* PPC
+## PPC

-Untested however the Go compiler does support various PPC architectures.
+Untested however the Go compiler does support various PPC architectures so _murex_ might work.

-* MIPS
+## MIPS

-Untested however the Go compiler does support various MIPS architectures.
+Untested however the Go compiler does support various MIPS architectures so _murex_ might work.

-* SPARC
+## SPARC

 Unsupported.